Regular Fourier Features for Nonstationary Gaussian Processes: Conclusion

 \section{Conclusion}

 We presented a method for constructing regular Fourier features for harmonizable Gaussian processes by discretizing the spectral representation on a regular frequency grid.
-Unlike existing random Fourier feature approaches for nonstationary kernels, our method does not require the spectral density to be a probability measure or undergo symmetrization.
+Unlike existing RFF approaches for nonstationary kernels, our method yields a consistent approximation and does not require the spectral density to be a probability measure.